 Valda Bailey (b.1958) is a British artist and photographer.
 Her work is greatly informed by her background in painting and influences come as much from artists as photographers.
-Her objective is less about portraying a literal representation but rather conveying feelings evoked by the landscape and she achieves this using multiple exposures and intentional camera movement.
+Her intention is less about portraying a literal representation but rather conveying feelings evoked by the landscape and she achieves this using various techniques to blur detail and abstract shapes.

 All works are small edition, printed onto museum glass.
 Each work is individually hand finished by the artist with gold, silver or copper leaf giving the piece its own unique style.

 Valda Bailey's work has been featured in national and international publications.
 She has exhibited widely in the UK and in 2015 was the first woman to be invited to join six other photographers to exhibit at the biennial Masters of Vision at Southwell Minster.
 She has been awarded a direct Fellowship by the Royal Photographic Society in January 2020.